tdalbertson/tdalbertson/README.md

 #### More about me:

 - Watching movies and talking about them
-- Watching tech videos and device repair videos
+- Watching tech videos
-- Paintball
+- Pickleball
 - Fitness
+- Marvel Rivals

 #### Thanks for coming by